Shopping in Tuscany can be one or the other contain surprise. Be it a bargain at an antique dealer or completely unusual store opening times.

 About the prices of goods:

-Basically in Italy it has to be of a bit higher load tuscany 2food prices than in Germany.
+Basically in Italy it has to be of a bit higher food prices than in Germany.
 There is the “Lidl market” in several places, it carries a large range of German goods (e.g. apple juice), the “cheap items” do not always meet Italian standards.

 It can happen that the wine from the supermarket is not exactly what you would expect from a good Tuscan wine.
 Conversely, the shops usually cover all needs and the Italians are very helpful if you ask them.